2i2c-org/2i2c-org.github.io/content/blog/2026/myst-jupyter-book-release-2026/index.md

 Thanks to our [member communities](../../../members/) - their memberships cover the cost of [foundational upstream contributions](../../2025/foundational-contributions/) to projects like these.

 Particular thanks to [Project Pythia](../../../collaborators/pythia/) which currently supports much of our upstream contributions in Jupyter Book.

+These releases also support training communities that author curricula in MyST, including [NASA ScienceCore](../../../collaborators/nasa-open-science/).